Content overview :

 Beyond the primary components, the BOP has sub-accounts that offer more granular insights:

-- Trade Balance: Part of the current account, it focuses solely on exports and imports of goods.
+- Trade Balance: Part of the current account focuses solely on exports and imports of goods.

-- Services Balance: Also within the current account, it tracks the export and import of services, such as tourism, banking, and IT services.
+- Services Balance: This balance tracks the export and import of services, such as tourism, banking, and IT services, within the current account.

-- Unilateral Transfers: These are one-way transfers where one country doesn't receive a quid pro quo, like remittances or foreign aid.
+- Unilateral Transfers: These are one-way transfers where one country doesn't receive a quid pro quo, like remittances or foreign ai.

 - Direct Investments: Within the capital account, this pertains to investments in physical assets like land or factories.